PostgreSQL Source FAQ

 pgoutput

-. - WAL buildup without heartbeats; schema changes during snapshots unsupported.
+. - WAL buildup without heartbeats on low traffic databases; schema changes during snapshots unsupported.

 How to handle deletes?